architgupta0602/architgupta0602/README.md

 - **AI Solutions for Diagnostics and Staffing:**
   Created AI-driven applications to optimize project staffing and assist in medical diagnostics.
 - **Collaboration with Fortune 500 Clients:**
-  Delivered cutting-edge AI applications for companies such as Meta and Walmart.
+  Delivered cutting-edge AI solutions for companies such as Meta and Walmart.

 ---